GorkaAbad/Sneaky-Spikes/README.md

 # Sneaky-Spikes

-Code for the paper "Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data".
+Corresponding code for the paper: "Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data", at Network and Distributed System Security (NDSS).

 Guide to the code is available [here](how_to.md).